 The book describes in detail how the fund collapsed.
 It’s a good read, but it really lacks comments from the partners involved.
 None of the main persons behind LTCM has ever said anything publicly, and this makes the book a lot less interesting.

-One of my favourite books, Fooled by Randomness, covers exactly what went wrong with LTCM: you have to prepare for freak behaviour in the markets.
+One of my favorite books, Fooled by Randomness, covers exactly what went wrong with LTCM: you have to prepare for freak behavior in the markets.

 In my opinion, the fund didn’t have any superior strategies.
-One of the strategies, merger arbitrage, was carried out so simply I can hardly believe Nobel Prize winners had anything to do with it.
-I have always been sceptical about the “geniuses” behind stellar performance.
+One of the strategies, merger arbitrage pr pairs trading, was carried out so simply I can hardly believe Nobel Prize winners had anything to do with it.
+I have always been skeptical about the “geniuses” behind the stellar performance.
 I think luck is a far bigger contributor than skill.
 With the leverage in LTCM it was just an accident waiting to happen.

 Conclusion of Roger Lowenstein And The Collapse Of LTCM